ZannaSkull/ReviOS-Mod/README.md

 2. Launch the AME Wizard and drag-and-drop the playbook into the interface.
 3. Follow the on-screen instructions to complete the installation.

+## 👻 Mod Changelogs

+What changes in this modified version?

+- Waterfox & Floorp as Default browser
+- Removed Windows Backup app

 ## 📚 Documentation

 Explore our documentation for more information: